 But how do you know what the limit is?
 Here’s how many skincare products it’s safe to use:

-Well, there really isn’t a definite number.
-That would have just been too easy, wouldn’t it?
+There isn’t a definite number.
+That’d be too easy, wouldn’t it?

-You see, to function, feel, and look its best, skin needs more than just one ingredient.
+To function, feel, and look its best, your skin needs more than just one ingredient.
 It needs: